-We are Dzogchen Vajrayana Buddhist Teachers.
+Dzogchen Vajrayana Buddhist Teachers.
 The Ancient Ones, followers of the Old Tantra School and Belonging to the Nyingma School.
-Where all other Buddhist lineages began.
+Where all other Buddhist lineages are influenced.

 HH Dudjom Rinpoche

 His Holiness Dudjom Rinpoche, Jigdral Yeshe Dorje (1904-87) was appointed